priesbr1/Analysis-IC86-BSM-DarkMatter-DwarfGalaxy-LowMassWIMPs/README.md

 10. `python plotting_scripts/plot_cross_sections.py --file "<name of output npy file with cross sections from (10)>" --comparison "/mnt/home/priesbr1/DM_Search/data/comparison_data/" --output "<name of output folder for plots>"`

 ### Madison Cluster
-1. `python scripts/DM_neutrino oscillations.py --oscillated 0 --output "<name of output folder for plots>" --flux_units 0`
+1. `python scripts/DM_neutrino_oscillations.py --datafolder "/data/ana/BSM/IC86_LE_WIMP_dwarfgalaxy/annihilation_spectra/" --oscillated 0 --output "<name of output folder for plots>" --flux_units 0`
 2. `python scripts/energy_range_optimization.py --datafolder "/data/ana/BSM/IC86_LE_WIMP_dwarfgalaxy/energy_optimization_MC/" --spectra "<name of npy file where spectra are stored from (1)>" --channel "b" --mass 10 --part 0 --outfolder "<name of output folder for text files>"`
   a.
 This should be run as a job array of 10 jobs (10 hours, 20GB).
   b.
 The `part` argument should be passed as the job array ID (one of 0-9).